adeel06/adeel06/README.md

 - 👋 Hi, I’m @adeel06
 - 👀 I’m interested in ...
-FinTech, Crypto
+DeepTech, AId FinTech, Crypto
 - 🌱 I’m currently learning ...
 Engineering Management
-- 📫 How to reach me ... xx
+- 📫 How to reach me ... linkedin.com/in/adamanwar06

 <!---
 xx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.